yavned/zoom3d/README.md

 ```
 content
 ```
-A jQuery selector or an element that becomes zoomable/pannable.
+jQuery selector or an element that becomes zoomable/pannable.
 If no selector is provided, the first child of the plugin element is selected.
 Default: ```""```